 The school office is open from 7:30 am to 4:00 pm during school days.

 Research supports what seems obvious, that there is a direct correlation between attendance and academic progress.
 Westlake expects diligence in this area.
+Enrolled full time students are expected to attend daily during the entire school year.

 Excused absences fall into one of two categories, Unplanned and Planned.
 Assignments and tests missed due to excused absences may be made up as described under Make-Up Work